FunctionLab/selene/README.md

 # DeepSEA
-Here we describe the steps necessary to run [seq_model.py](seqmodel.py) as of 1 Sept 2017.
+Here we describe the steps necessary to run [train_model.py](train_model.py) as of Nov 2017.

 ## Current to-dos
-- Script + dataset for validation/parameter-tuning?
-(When should this happen? i.e. How do I prioritize this to-do list?)
-- Follow PyTorch model construction best practices (refactoring needed)
-- Discuss what metrics should be used to compare different models
+- Incorporate plugins for logging information and monitoring.
+- Re-evaluate whether or not the "test" mode would be useful in this framework.
+- Try out a ResNet model within this framework.
+- Data preparation is still not automated.
-- Anything else?
+- Testing!!

 ## Data preparation